About the challenge

 |23 Sep 2017||10||Girlguiding||Spaces||£250||+||£2950||—||Book now|

 |05 Oct 2018||10||Open challenge||Spaces||£299||+||£3050||£1300||Book now|

 Trek remote hills and little-visited sections of Great Wall

 Incredible trekking experience along one of the Seven Wonders of the World

 Days 3-4: Undulating trekking, following Great Wall over ridges and valleys to small village

 Days 5-6: Along forest tracks and steep, well-preserved sections of Wall to Jinshanlin

 Days 7-8: Trek through spectacular rolling mountains dotted with watch-towers; drive to Beijing

-Some steep inclines and many sections of uneven steps
+Some steep hills and many steps